kibo-money/kibo/README.md

 ```

 Then the easiest to let others access your server is to use `cloudflared` which will also cache requests.
 For more information go to: https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/

+## Roadmap

+- **More Datasets/Charts**: If a dataset can be computed, it should exist and have its related charts
+- **Simulations**: Such as DCA simulation over a period of time with various strategies
+- **Dashboards**: For a quick and real-time view of the latest data of all the datasets
+- **Nostr integration**: First to save preferences, later to add some social functionnality
+- **Descriptions**: Add text to describe all charts and what they mean
+- **Start9 support**: By making the whole suite much easier to self-host, it's quite rough right now
+- **API Documentation**: Highly needed to explain what's what
+- **Datasets by block timestamp**: In addition to having datasets by date and height

 ## Philosophy